 The cafe culture of Liechtenstein is very strong.
 As a small country, it is imperative that those living here are socially involved, usually having two or three tasks in the community.

-Even though it is a self sufficient country, sometimes, they outsource to neighbouring countries.
+Even though it is a self-sufficient country, sometimes, they outsource to neighboring countries.
 So the ‘coffee scene’ is where they meet to discuss so many of the tasks that make Liechtenstein run like clockwork.

-And then of course talking about clocks, there is the famous Rolex store in the main street, and the town clocks that appear in several places are none other than Rolex.
+And then, of course, talking about clocks, there is the famous Rolex store on the main street, and the town clocks that appear in several places are none other than Rolex.

 Liechtenstein is also known as ‘Little Switzerland’, so it is here you will find a fantastic collection of famous Cuckoo Clocks that the bordering and nearby countries of the region are known for.
 There is a mix of German, Austrian, and Swiss influences here in Liechtenstein.

-We decide after lunch to head up for a walk to the castle, which takes about 20 – 30 minutes.
-Here at the Vaduz Castle the Prince resides, and he is commonly is seen walking the streets of Vaduz with no entourage of security you would expect to accompany someone who is of Royal blood.
+We decided after lunch to head up for a walk to the castle, which takes about 20 – 30 minutes.
+Here at the Vaduz Castle, the Prince resides, and he is commonly is seen walking the streets of Vaduz with no entourage of security you would expect to accompany someone who is of Royal blood.

-The reason Explorason is standing like a soldier, is because this old paved road actually leads up the mountain as the main road, and cars are zooming past.
+The reason Explorason is standing like a soldier is that this old paved road actually leads up the mountain as the main road, and cars are zooming past.
 He stands still near the edge whilst we quickly take a photograph.